JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 > Start a thread to keep the connection with the sockets
 > Args:
-> the text that send the user
+> The text that sends the user
 > Return:
-> true or false if contain a profanity
+> true or false if it contains a profanity

 ```python
 def  searchWord(self, text):